The News on the Bruise

 I have a bruise that isn’t going away!
 What is happening?

-If you notice a bruise that’s sticking around for longer than usual, you may have been going too hard or FasciaBlasting the area too often and not allowing time for recovery.
+If you notice a bruise that’s sticking around for longer than usual, you may have been going too hard or FasciaBlasting the area too often and not allowing enough time for recovery.

 If you experience a lingering bruise: